marianasaavedrab/customer-sales-analysis/README.md

 Superstore dataset (source: Kaggle)

 ## Tools
--Python
+- Python
--pandas
+- pandas
--matplotlib
+- matplotlib

 ## Key Insights
--Sales peak in November due to seasonal demand.
+- Sales peak in November due to seasonal demand.
--Lower sales in the first couple of months of the year.
+- Lower sales in the first couple of months of the year.
--Technology is the top performing category in both sales and profit.
+- Technology is the top performing category in both sales and profit.